-8. For Emerging Markets Equity Mandate
+For Emerging Markets Equity Mandate

-Canadian Union of Public Er mployees Employees' Pension Plan Quarterly Compliance Report Quarter Ending - Emerging Markets Equity Mandate assets covered by our mandate has be statement of investment policies applied dicated hereinabove, the investment of the been effected in full compliance with the licable to the pooled fund in which the assets are r than in respect of those sections which have ion of the Administrator.
-Signature Date
+Canadian Union of Public Employees Employees' Pension Plan

+Quarterly Compliance Report - Emerging Markets Equity Mandate Quarter Ending (date)

+I hereby certify that for the quarter indicated hereinabove, the investment of the assets covered by our mandate has been effected in full compliance with the statement of investment policies applicable to the pooled fund in which the assets are invested, as attached herewith, other than in respect of those sections which have been previously brought to the attention of the Administrator.

+Signature

+Date

-^{} Please provide comments in case of non-compliance, including for non-compliance events occurring during a given quarter and which were corrected before quarter-end.
+Please provide comments in case of non-compliance, including for non-compliance events occurring during a given quarter and which were corrected before quarter-end.